ddoo5/SS/README.md

 # What is that?
 That's free schema, which based on ASP.Net Web-app technology, for online shop.

+All data was generated randomly, pictures i took from the Internet(local copy saved in img).

 You can download, change and use it, i tried to comment every piece of code.

 # Pages